This guide was published in November 2019 and was last updated in February 2020

-If you want some quick wins and can afford it, amplifying the reach of your content using paid advertising is one of the most cost-effective methods.
+If you want some quick wins and can afford them, amplifying the reach of your content using paid advertising is one of the most cost-effective methods.

-Paid advertising encompasses a number of ‘paid’ activities: pay-per-click (PPC) advertising, paid social and display advertising (though display advertising is more for retail and ecommerce, so we’ll save that for another time).
+Paid advertising encompasses a number of ‘paid’ activities: pay-per-click (PPC) advertising, paid social and display advertising (although display advertising is more for retail and eCommerce, so we’ll save that for another time).

 (If you’re planning on doing a PPC campaign, you can check out how much it costs here)